eriksjolund/slurm-container-cluster/examples/nextflow/README.md

 podman image tag nextflow-slurm localhost/slurm-with-norouter
 ```

-3. Follow the rest of installation instructions in main [README.md](../../README.md),
+3. Follow the rest of the installation instructions in the main [README.md](../../README.md),
-but at point number 6 run
+but at step number 6 run

 ```
 podman pull docker.io/nextflow/examples